New art studio "Good Works Art + Social" opens in Red Bank

-Over the course of the pandemic, staple businesses have come and go, but there’s some good news in Red Bank as a fun and exciting art studio opened their doors Saturday.
+Over the course of the pandemic, staple businesses have come and gone, but there’s some good news in Red Bank as a fun and exciting art studio opened their doors Saturday.

 "Our heart is that we want to create a community of artists and this is the place to do so," said Courtney.

-After thinking long and hard about what to name their new company, Cody says they drew inspiration from their last name and their faith.
+After thinking long and hard about what to name their new company, Cody said they drew inspiration from their last name and their faith.

 With the idea and business name ready to go, all the Workmans had left was to find a location to open up the studio.
 They said they found the perfect spot in Red Bank.